FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Note:**

-- To deploy a contract written by a user, you can place the Solidity contract file in the 'contracts / solidity /' directory of the console root directory, and then deploy it.。Press tab to search for contract names in the 'contracts / consolidation /' directory。
+- To deploy a contract written by a user, you can place the Solidity contract file in the 'contracts / solidity /' directory of the console root directory, and then deploy it。Press tab to search for contract names in the 'contracts / consolidation /' directory。
-- If the contract to be deployed references another contract or library, the reference format is' import '."./XXX.sol";`。The relevant introduced contracts and library libraries are placed in the 'contracts / consolidation /' directory。
+- If the contract to be deployed references another contract or library, the reference format is' import '"./XXX.sol";`。The relevant introduced contracts and library libraries are placed in the 'contracts / consolidation /' directory。
-- If the contract references a library, the name of the library file must start with the string 'Lib' to distinguish between a normal contract and a library file.。library library files cannot be deployed and called separately。
+- If the contract references the library library, the name of the library file must start with the 'Lib' string to distinguish between a normal contract and a library file。library library files cannot be deployed and called separately。

 **Liquid deployment parameters:**

-- Binary file folder path: cargo-Both the wasm file and the ABI file compiled by liquid must be placed in the same path.
-Absolute paths and relative paths are supported.
+- Binary file folder path: Wasm file and ABI file compiled by cargo-liquid must be placed in the same path.
+Absolute path and relative path are supported
-- Deploy BFS path: Path name in BFS file system
+- Deploy BFS path: pathname in the BFS file system
 - Deployment construction parameters: Construction parameters required for deployment

 ```shell